tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

 ### Lens assembly
 The lens assembly is a custom design housing seven lenses mounted into two separate aluminum barrels that are fastened together.
 The lens assembly has a 10.5 cm diameter entrance pupil and a focal ratio  f/1.4.
 All optical elements have antireflection coatings and one element has a long-pass filter coating to enforce a short-wavelength cutoff at 600 nm in the  TESS  bandpass.
 Each camera forms a 24x24 un-vignetted image on the detector in its focal plane.
 The lens assemblies were designed for consistent image spot size across the field-of-view (FOV) and to produce undersampled images similar to  Kepler.
-Operating at nominal focus and a flight temperature of -75 degrees C, the 50% ensquared-energy half-width is 15 𝜇m averaged over the FOV.
+Operating at nominal focus and a flight temperature of -75 degrees C, the 50% ensquared-energy half-width is 15 micron averaged over the FOV.
 This corresponds to 1 detector pixel or 21 arcseconds (approx. 0.35 arcmin) on sky.
 Along with an internal stray light baffle, each lens assembly aperture is equipped with a hood to reduce scattered light from the Earth and Moon.

 <br/>